jamextech1/Jonas-Lesson/README.md

 ### Course creator: jonas schmedttman

-### NB: I only store the codes i code along with herem that's the main reason for this repo
+### NB: I only store the codes i code along with herem that's the main reason i created this repo, i'll keep updating it as i learn throughout his course.